BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ```
 This will convert the dataset into the format we want and store it in an object called "data".
 You can use whatever name you want to store the data (with certain rules, e.g. no spaces in between words).

 For the following analysis, we need to prepare the dataset a little bit.
 This means, for example, that we need to extract the population name for each individual of the dataset and make it a factor.
-This is not really important right now (please, ask me if you want to know exactly what the following commands are doing).
+This is not really important right now (please, ask us if you want to know exactly what the following commands are doing).
 Otherwise, just type:
 ```
 Samples_names <- data@ind.names
 pop <- t(data.frame(str_split(Samples_names, "_", n=2)))